OktawiaStaburo/shadowVIMP/README.md

 ## Overview

-The goal of pertvimp is to provide a tool that allows the selection of informative covariates in an informed manner.
+The goal of shadowVIMP is to provide a tool that allows the selection of informative covariates in an informed manner.
 The method implemented in this package is based on testing the variable importance measures (VIMP) obtained from the random forest (RF).
 It also allows the user to